CELPIP Reading Practice Test

 How is CELPIP Reading scored?

-CELPIP Reading is scored on comprehension of main ideas, specific details, vocabulary in context, and implied meaning.
-Some questions test direct understanding while others require inference.
-Scores range from CLB 1 to 12.
+CELPIP Reading has 38 scored questions, and your number of correct answers converts to a CLB level from 1 to 12.
+As an approximate guide, about 24 of 38 correct maps to CLB 7, 28 to CLB 8, and 31 to CLB 9.
+Questions test comprehension of main ideas, specific details, vocabulary in context, and implied meaning, with some requiring inference.
 CELTESTPIP provides instant scoring for every Reading question along with detailed explanations of why each answer is correct.

 Where can I practice CELPIP Reading online?